Ulcerative colitis is a type of inflammatory bowel disease. A person might wonder: Can probiotics help manage the symptoms?

 • tempeh

-The Food and Drug Administration (FDA) do not regulate supplements or probiotics.
-As a result, the producers can vary the ingredients and make claims that are not true.
-The quality and contents of supplements can vary widely, and marketing claims may not be based on scientific evidence.
+The Food and Drug Administration (FDA) does not regulate supplements or probiotics.
+As a result, manufacturers can vary the ingredients and may make claims that are not true.
+The quality and contents of supplements can vary widely, and companies may make marketing claims that are not based on scientific evidence.

 Anyone interested in trying probiotics should first consult a doctor.
 Next, research suppliers thoroughly to be sure that they sell reliable products.
-Before making a purchase, check that it provides the specific type of probiotic that the doctor recommended.
+Before making a purchase, check that the product provides the specific type of probiotic that the doctor recommended.

-It is also worth remembering that no over-the-counter product is likely to have the same effect as the specifically targeted and pharmaceutical-grade probiotics used in clinical trials.
+It is also worth remembering that no OTC product is likely to have the same effect as the specifically targeted and pharmaceutical-grade probiotics that researchers use in clinical trials.

 Learn about the best sources of probiotics here.